AlexanderRichey/AlexanderRichey.github.io/articles/2025-08-10-on-mortality.md

 On my reading, the point of the tavern-keeper is that it is these magic moments in life, moments that we have here and now — of joy and love, courage and victory, great heartbreak and redemption — it is these experiences that make life’s meaning; and, through these experiences, one may find redemption in this life rather than in the afterlife.

-Gilgamesh’s quest for eternal life, in other words, like perhaps one’s one own quiet hope for some form of immortality, is futile.
+Gilgamesh’s quest for eternal life, in other words, is futile.
 In accepting the futility of this desire, one must let it go and instead contend with life’s impermanence.
-Such acceptance may lead to greater enjoyment of life.
-Epicurus says,
+Epicurus says that such acceptance may in fact lead to greater enjoyment of life.

 > The correct recognition that death is nothing to us, makes the mortality of life enjoyable, not by adding an infinite time, but by removing the longing for immortality.<sup>9</sup>